-One typed copy of the project report is to be submitted to the Registrar (Students Evaluation Division), IGNOU, Maidan Garhi, New Delhi-110 068.
+One typed copy of the project report is to be submitted at their respective Regional Centres.
 As soon as you submit the Project Report, a P.R.
 No. would be allotted which will be communicated to the student.
-Student should quote this P.R.No. while corresponding with Students Evaluation Division regarding Project Report.
+Student should quote this P.R.No. while corresponding with RCs regarding Project Report.
+The RC's have to schedule the conduct of Viva Voce and submit the marks to the SED.